rune/rune/docs/blog/2024-08-08-building-a-scalable-multiplayer-game-architecture.md

   <meta property="og:title" content="Building a Scalable Multiplayer Game Architecture"/>
 </head>

 I’ve built a few game servers over my career, including session-based mini games and an MMORPG.
-At Dusk, that experience comes in handy as we’re building a game architecture that needs to support 10 million players.
+At Rune, that experience comes in handy as we’re building a game architecture that needs to support 10 million players.
 Getting the architecture right is key to having something scale in the long term.

 ![](/img/blog//callouts/scalable.png)